KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 This will make KeyboardKit use your custom autocomplete service instead of the standard one.

-### Let users use their own next word prediction service
+### ...let users register use custom next word prediction

 You can let your users pick a ``Autocomplete/Settings/nextWordPredictionRequestType`` and specify a ``Autocomplete/Settings/nextWordPredictionRequestApiKey`` to let them use their own API key and pay for their own consumption.